VAST-THE-DOGE/Tiles/README.md

 - [ ] ***[Port to C#]***

-- [ ] look for and fix bugs.
+- [x] look for and fix bugs.
 - [x] add more tiles for upgrades. *[Done]*
-- [ ] start working on music for the game.
+- [x] start working on music for the game.
 - [ ] create a settings part of the menu
-- [x] work on different window sizes and resizing via settings. *[Done!
-Found a way to auto-resize to fit the window size.
-Released in 1.0]*
-- [ ] make art for the menu and loading screen.
-- [ ] add a system for tiles to affect nearby tiles and give bonuses and whatnot.
+- [x] add a system for tiles to affect nearby tiles and give bonuses and whatnot.
 - [ ] create a map generator that uses a seed to make a random map.
-- [ ] fix a bug with displaying the tile names and the resource values to make it look nicer.
+- [x] fix a bug with displaying the tile names and the resource values to make it look nicer.
 - [ ] update the resource system to use a special integer data type to allow for the player to have more resources and to print it out easier than a float or a long.
 - [ ] add a testing version of the map editor.
-- [ ] try to optimize the game a bit more.
+- [x] try to optimize the game a bit more.

 ~6/15/2024

-**[5%]{release the fully working alpha 0.3.0}**
+**[20%]{release the fully working alpha 0.3.0}**

 - [ ] finish the music and add it to the game.
 - [ ] add more tiles and upgrades.
 - [ ] create a research system that will unlock upgrades.
 - [ ] add an animation system to the tiles.
-- [ ] create tile animations.
 - [ ] start balancing the game.
+- [ ] add a sytem for tile variants (different images to use to add variety too the same tile type).
+- [ ] Remake the image system to load in bulk (one image for all tile icons, one image for all menu icons, and so on).
+- [ ] Update this README to be more informational.

 ~8/15/2024

 **[0%]{release a beta 0.4.0}**

 - [ ] find and fix bugs.
+- [ ] try to find better ways to make the functions and optimize more.
-- [ ] update art for tiles and menus.
+- [ ] update art for the tile icons and menu icons.
+- [ ] create tile animations.
 - [ ] more balancing.
 - **more to be added**